 - What experience do you have with the specific type of injury in question?

 - What is a typical settlement range for cases similar to mine?
 (However, this can be a very difficult question to answer until you have completed treatment and know the full extent of your injuries.)

 - How much of my car accident case will you actually handle?

 - What out-of-pocket expenses am I responsible for?

-Ready to Hire a Car Accident Attorney?
-Get Started Today
+Ready To Hire a Car Accident Attorney?
+Get Started With Your Car Accident Lawsuit Today

-Not all car accidents require the assistance of legal counsel; but for certain situations, an attorney can be invaluable to your claim and ability to be fairly compensated.
-Learn more about your legal options by speaking with an experienced car accident attorney in your area.
+Not all car accident cases need the assistance of legal counsel, but an attorney can be invaluable to your claim and ability to be fairly compensated.
+Learn more by getting legal advice from an experienced car accident attorney in your area.

 Many auto accident lawyers offer free case evaluations and work on a contingency fee basis.
 You won't have to pay anything upfront to start seeking a fair settlement for your car crash.